Last Updated: Monday, July 31st, 2023

 This document is in no way an exhaustive list of all possible laws and policy requirements, but rather attempts to bring the most important points together in one place.
 It is your responsibility to review all applicable policies and laws and make sure your work is in compliance with them.

 Questions about this document may be directed to the college's web developer.

 Accessibility is the process of making electronic materials perceivable and usable by people with disabilities.
 Materials (including documents, videos, websites, discussion forums, etc.) are accessibility compliant when they have been structured according to widely recognized specifications.

-With Georgia Tech receiving federal funding, all colleges, schools, research centers and other departments and divisions of the institute must adhere to Section 508 accessibility standards with their websites and other online materials, which require the use of WCAG 2.0 Level AA specifications.
+With Georgia Tech receiving federal funding, all colleges, schools, research centers and other departments and divisions of the institute must adhere to Section 508 accessibility standards with their websites and other online materials, which requires the use of WCAG 2.1 Level AA specifications.

 Please review the College Web Accessibility Primer for detailed information on how to ensure that your web content meets accessibility requirements.